Complimentary Color Consulting

-Most interior designers naturally have a good eye for color – that is the case with the designers we use at CertaPro Painters of the South Shore/Boston.
-When we were interviewing candidates, it was super important to us that the consultant had a demeanor that was open-minded and low-key – we didn’t want the consultant to push their own taste onto our customers, but rather work with our customers’ tastes to choose the best palette for them.
+When we were interviewing candidates, it was super important to us that the consultant had a demeanor that was open-minded and low-key – we didn’t want the consultant to push their own taste onto our customers but rather work with our customers’ tastes to choose the best palette for them.

 How much does it cost to use a color consultant?

-Free, if you’re a customer of CertaPro Painters of the South Shore/Boston.
+Free if you’re a customer of CertaPro Painters of the South Shore, Plymouth, and Boston areas.

-If you’re not our customer, check Google for local designers on the South Shore and Boston area – usually you’ll find someone who can squeeze you in for an hour or two for about $90 per hour.
+If you’re not our customer, check Google for local designers on the South Shore and Boston area – usually, you can find a designer for about $100/hour.

 How can I visualize what the colors might look like?

-In fact, if you want us to order you large Sherwin Williams or Benjamin Moore paint samples (for free!) just email us at [email protected] and we’ll have them mailed to you.
-Just let us know what colors.
-This is a free service we offer to anyone – even do-it-yourselfers.
+If you want us to order you large Sherwin Williams or Benjamin Moore paint samples (for free!), just email us at [email protected], and we’ll have them mailed to you.
+Just let us know the paint color names and numbers.
+This is a free service we offer to anyone – even do-it-yourselfers!